Meillet's principle: Application

 Alexandre François has applied a semantics-based form of the principle in his work on the Oceanic languages.

 The use of Meillet's principle to identify linguistic affinity by analyzing grammatical features and shared suppletive agreement is standard practice in historical linguistics.
 Meillet's principle serves to assist comparative linguists in avoiding the conflation of taxonomic relationships with relationships in language contact or coincidence.
 The process also avoids the issues associated with phonological typology, since languages with strongly established cognates may not have cognates which are superficially similar phonologically.
 Examples of this include the word for 'five' in English, French (cinq), Russian (пять, pyat'), and Armenian (հինգ, hing); although none of these words sound like each other, all of them mean the same thing and are derived from the Proto-Indo-European word *penkʷe meaning 'five' as well.

 Alexandre François has argued that the principle should also be applied to interpreting the original definition of the reconstructed form.
 For example, François suggests several definitions for the Proto-Oceanic word *tabu based only on the comparative evidence of semantic relations between other Oceanic languages.
-Other linguists, such as Lyle Campbell, have supported the principle's utility in identifying strictly linguistic relationships when other evidence, such as archeological or genetic, suggest that groups intermingled.
+Other linguists, such as Lyle Campbell, have supported the principle's utility in identifying strictly linguistic relationships when other evidence – such as archeological or genetic – suggest that groups intermingled.
+Non-linguistic evidence may mislead linguists into thinking two languages are related, when two groups may have interacted significantly or share similar cultural or biological features.

 The original formulation has been subject to some criticism.
 Scott DeLancey and Henry M. Hoenigswald have both argued that two witnesses may be sufficient if borrowing and linguistic innovation can be ruled out.
 They argue that if neither of these exceptions apply, the only logical conclusion is that the shared feature must be descended from an earlier common parent language.
 DeLancey, however, admits that while "two witnesses make a case for reconstructing a feature to the proto-language [...] by Meillet's Principle, three witnesses constitute a conclusive case".